fontesdearaujo/computational_intelligence/README.md

-# computational_intelligence
+## Artificial Intelligence

-Some codes related to the course about computational intelligence.
+Some codes related to the course about computational intelligence. (construction)